mehulagg/gitlab/doc/user/project/static_site_editor/index.md

    in the bottom-right corner.
 1. When you're done, click **Submit changes...**.
 1. (Optional) Adjust the default title and description of the merge request that will be submitted with your changes.
+   1. If you have created [Merge Request Templates](../../../user/project/description_templates.html#creating-merge-request-templates) for your project, there will be a dropdown which allows you to select a template.
 1. Click **Submit changes**.
 1. A new merge request is automatically created and you can assign a colleague for review.